rockdev055/chakra-ui/packages/image/migration.md

 - Support for `align` prop to specify how to align the image within it's dimension.
 It uses the `object-position` property

-- Support for custom `fallback` component
+- Support for custom `fallback` component incase you don't want to use `fallbackSrc`

 # TBD